nickramsay19/go-auto-wallpaper/README.md

 A very simple program that retreives a nature image of the correct orientation for my desktop wallpaper.

 ## Compilation
+1. Ensure you have Go version 1.17 or later installed.
-1. You are required to get an API key from [api.unsplash.com](http://api.unsplash.com).
-Once done, place it in a file "secret.json" in the format:
+2. You are required to get an API key from [api.unsplash.com](http://api.unsplash.com).
+Once done, place it in a file "secret.json" (at root) in the format:
     ```json
     {
         "api_key": "YOUR_ACCESS_KEY_HERE"
     }
     ```
-2. Simply run `sh compile.sh` (assuming you have Go version 1.17 or later installed).
+3. Simply run `go build -o bin/getwp src/main.go src/request.go src/download.go`

 ## Project Reflection